 Here’s another example: health industry propaganda doesn’t teach us that cancer is a natural function of the body which occurs for a biological purpose.
 Health professionals teach, instead, that cancer is a battle between the forces of Nature (evil) and technology (good).

 We are told the stories instead of the facts, even though the data do not support the stories.
 Because we believe that the stories are more important than the facts.

 The notion of evil forces trying to take over the world is a very ancient imaginary idea that has persisted throughout history.

 It’s the fundamental message of the creation story of several of the largest religions in the world.
 It’s the basis of conventional medical philosophy.
 It’s the motivating factor of religion, education, politics, economic policy, and our justice system.

 But even though our parents, teachers, advertisers, priests, neighbours, and kings have all “known” this story …it does not make it true.

 (And to believe that something must be real simply because a lot of people believe it is …psychic equivalence)

 How the Crazy Spreads All Over the Place

 It’s much easier to accept lies than facts.
 Once you’ve got even one little bit of a belief system, any conflicting information that enters your mental program will produce two kinds of discomfort:

-Our two-fold pain from information that challenges our belief system is called a "threshold limit."
-It is a barrier to which we prefer to respond by returning things to normal, rather than by pursuing a new (but unfamiliar) experience.
+Our two-fold pain from information that challenges our belief system is called a “threshold limit.”
+It’s a barrier of such discomfort that makes us try to return things to normal rather than pursue a new but unfamiliar way of seeing things.